RESOURCE PROTECTION GROUP

 How Householders Can Help

 If you own a septic tank or package treatment plant in the Welland Valley, please see our '10-point action plan'.
-Our 3-page leaflet provides summary advice on each of the following 10 key action points:
+Our leaflet provides summary advice on each of the following 10 key action points:

 1. Get to know your septic tank